-Over the last several years, the Organization for Economic Cooperation and Development ("OECD") has been working on a Base Erosion and Profit Shifting Project to address the tax challenges arising from digitalization.
-The OECD/G20 Inclusive Framework has issued various guidelines, policy notes, and proposals that if adopted could result in an overhaul of the international taxation system under which our current tax obligations are determined.
-In October 2021, more than 130 countries tentatively signed on to a framework, which calls for a minimum tax rate on corporations of 15% and a reallocation of profits from the largest and most profitable businesses to countries where they make sales.
-The proposed framework, once enacted, envisages new international tax rules and the removal of all digital services taxes.
-As this framework is subject to further negotiation and implementation by each member country, the timing and ultimate impact of any such changes on our tax obligations is uncertain.
-As the OECD/G20 continues to drive toward a consensus framework, several countries which have previously enacted unilateral digital services tax initiatives, such as France, Italy, Spain, and the U.K., will continue to impose these revenue-based taxes until implementation of the consensus framework.
-In July 2023, more than 138 countries and jurisdictions agreed to refrain from imposing newly enacted digital service tax initiatives or relevant similar measures on any company before December 31, 2024, or the entry into force of the multilateral convention developed by the OECD/G20 Inclusive Framework if earlier, provided the multilateral convention has made sufficient progress by the end of 2023.
-Furthermore, certain U.S. states, such as Maryland, have deployed comparable digital services tax initiatives, and we continue to monitor these developments to determine the financial impact to the Company.
-During the three and six months ended June 30, 2023, we recorded \$5 million and \$7 million, respectively, of digital service tax, while during the three and six months ended June 30, 2022, we recorded \$2 million and \$3 million, respectively, of digital service tax to general and administrative expense on our unaudited condensed consolidated statement of operations.
+Over the last several years, the Organization for Economic Cooperation and Development ("OECD") has been developing its "two pillar" project to address the tax challenges arising from digitalization.
+The OECD project, if broadly implemented by participating countries, will result in significant changes to the international taxation system under which our current tax obligations are determined.
+Pillar Two of the project calls for a minimum tax rate on corporations of 15% and is expected to be implemented by a significant number of countries starting in 2024.
+The OECD and implementing countries are expected to continue to make further revisions to the rules, however, and the impact of these potential changes, both at the OECD level and by each implementing country, remains unknown.
+The Company will continue to monitor developments to determine any potential impact of Pillar Two in the countries in which we operate.

+Pillar One, which would reallocate profits from the largest and most profitable businesses to countries where the customers of those businesses are located, remains under discussion at the OECD, and its implementation remains uncertain.
+If implemented, Pillar One would potentially result in the removal of unilateral digital services tax initiatives, such as those enacted in France, Italy, Spain, and the U.K. In July 2023, more than 138 countries and jurisdictions agreed to refrain from imposing newly enacted digital service tax initiatives or similar measures before December 31, 2024, provided the Pillar One negotiations have made sufficient progress by the end of 2023, but it remains unclear whether sufficient progress will be made to achieve this result.
+Furthermore, certain U.S. states, such as Maryland, have deployed comparable digital services tax initiatives.
+We will continue to monitor these developments to determine the financial impact to the Company.
+During the three and nine months ended September 30, 2023, we recorded \$6 million and \$13 million, respectively, of digital service tax, while during the three and nine months ended September 30, 2022, we recorded \$4 million and \$7 million, respectively, of digital service tax to general and administrative expense on our unaudited condensed consolidated statement of operations.

 Due to the one-time transition tax on the deemed repatriation of undistributed foreign subsidiary earnings and profits in 2017, as a result of the 2017 Tax Act, the majority of previously unremitted earnings have been subjected to U.S. federal income tax.
-To the extent future distributions from these subsidiaries will be taxable, a deferred income tax liability has been accrued on our unaudited condensed consolidated balance sheet, which was not material as of June 30, 2023.
-As of June 30, 2023, \$478 million of our cumulative undistributed foreign earnings were no longer considered to be indefinitely reinvested.
+To the extent future distributions from these subsidiaries will be taxable, a deferred income tax liability has been accrued on our unaudited condensed consolidated balance sheet, which was not material as of September 30, 2023.
+As of September 30, 2023, \$490 million of our cumulative undistributed foreign earnings were no longer considered to be indefinitely reinvested.